-Steroid shots for sciatica: Benefits only brief, analysis findsNovember 13th, 2012 by Kathleen Doheny, Healthday Reporter in Diseases, Conditions, Syndromes /
+Steroid shots for sciatica: Benefits only brief, analysis findsNovember 13, 2012 by Kathleen Doheny, Healthday Reporter in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Spinal steroid injections—the type involved in the current fungal meningitis outbreak in the United States—provide only short-term relief for sciatica-related leg and back pain, according to a new analysis.

 Epidural steroid treatments—injections into the joint spaces of the spine—have been used to treat back pain for a half-century, but consistent guidelines for their use are nonexistent, according to the new study, which was published Nov.
 13 in the journal Annals of Internal Medicine.